carlos-castillo-a/terraform-cloud/README.md

 This repository will hold the contentsof .tf configuration files for different projects and cloud providers.
 The goal is to automate deployments using Terraform Cloud.

 ## AWS
-The following is a list of porjects connected to AWS:
+The following is a list of projects connected to AWS:
 - [aws0001](./AWS/aws0001/): Creating an S3 bucket

 ### Order of operations